PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 ## Notable Changes

+*  For Players and GMs
     *  New Pathfinder Board output sheet
-* Reduced memory use when switching or reloading datasets
-* New conditional skill system
     *  [Pathfinder] Apply Ultimate Combat 2nd printing errata
     *  Implement Race Builder in ARG
     *  Update Guide to PSOP to recently released 5.0 version
-* Bonuses to epic BAB and CHECKs now handled separately to non epic
     *  Implement calculation of assorted undead save DCs
     *  Pathfinder: Prevent inadvertent stacking of resistances
-* Custom, Homebrew and Vendordata folder locations recalled between installs from 6.3.5 onwards
     *  Newer, more compliant, PDF generation library (FOP 1.0)
-* New output sheet language - Freemarker (optional)
-* Migrate many sheets to use FreeMarker
-* Eliminate Ability Cloning / Ability Processing Consistency
     *  Improved error handling when exporting characters
     *  Improved character file safety
     *  Improved loading of older characters
+    *  Custom, Homebrew and Vendordata folder locations recalled between installs from 6.3.5 onwards
     *  Lots of fixes to output
     *  Many data fixes
+    *  Improved Spanish language support
+*  For Data Authors
+    *  New conditional skill system
+    *  Bonuses to epic BAB and CHECKs now handled separately to non epic
+    *  Eliminate Ability Cloning / Ability Processing Consistency
+    *  Reduced memory use when switching or reloading datasets
+    *  New output sheet language - Freemarker (optional)
+    *  Migrate many sheets to use FreeMarker
     *  Converter run on all sets
-* Improved Spanish language support

 ## New Sources